CXH-Research/FilmNet/README.md

 ```

 #### Training
+You may first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TRAINING in traning.yml
 For single GPU traning:
 ```
-specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TRAINING in traning.yml
 python train.py
 ```
 For multiple GPUs traning:
 ```
-specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TRAINING in traning.yml
 accelerate config
 accelerate launch train.py
 ```

 #### Inference
+You may first specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TESTING in traning.yml
 ```
-specify TRAIN_DIR, VAL_DIR and SAVE_DIR in section TESTING in traning.yml
 python test.py
 ```